archi-contribs/database-plugin/v2/test/README.md

   * It is now possible to get history from folders and views
   * The components are now imported in the selected folder
   * The class of the selected folder is pre-selected
+  * create new template import mode that mixes copy and shared mode
 * *Export model:*
   * Complete rewrite of the comparison management (use timestamps in addition of version number as it is possible to switch from a database to another)
   * In case of exception, the database lock is released before the error message is displayed